stargateprovider/wad20-homework2/README.md

     - make the subscribe button interactive and change its background color when its clicked to indicate weather user has subscribed or not

-This is not listed in the requirements of 'task #3' but it would be nice if clicking on the POSTIT logo in the header section would load index.html.
+This is not listed in the requirements of task #3 but it would be nice if clicking on the POSTIT logo in the header section would load index.html.